What to Do if you Need a Nominee Director for Your Company?

 2. Nominee and Beneficiary Owner’s Agreement

-The nominee agreement will stipulate that the said person does not have control over the company’s workings and that the owner retains complete control.
+The nominee agreement will stipulate that the nominee services said person does not have control over the company’s workings and that the owner retains complete control.
 Both parties should sign this agreement.

 3. Updated Signed Resignation Letter from the Nominee

 The nominee director should hand over a signed and undated resignation letter before taking charge.
-If you wish to cease the services of the nominee or he decides to resign from the company, powers will be completely transferred back to you.
+If you wish to cease the services of the nominee or he decides to resign from his position in the company, powers will be completely transferred back to you.

 4. Power of Attorney

 These are some of the most critical points to note when appointing a nominee for your company.
-While searching for the right nominee director could be a daunting task for many business owners, seeking the help of experienced CSP can make the entire process easier and legally compliant.
+While searching for the right nominee director could be a daunting task for many business owners, seeking the help of experienced authorised firm can make the entire process easier and legally compliant.